 Why learn noun genders?

 In German, cases convey the functions of nouns in sentences, how they relate to one another and to other elements of the sentence.
-The markers that signify case in German are dependent on noun genders: the gender of the word determines the form of any article and/or adjective that accompany the noun and any pronoun that substitutes for it.
+The markers that signify case in German are dependent on noun genders: the gender of the word determines the form of any article and/or adjective that accompanies the noun and any pronoun that substitutes for it.
 Beginning learners often don’t see the point of learning genders.
-But as they advance in their language skills and must deal with increasingly complex language structures it becomes apparent that not knowing the genders makes it more difficult to communicate effectively and understand accurately.
+But as they advance in their language skills and must deal with increasingly complex language structures, it becomes apparent that not knowing the genders makes it more difficult to communicate effectively and understand accurately.
 To become a proficient user of German, you must learn the noun genders.

 Are there any shortcuts to learning genders?

-Beyond straight memorization, there are some statistics and tendencies I will outline below that can aide your learning process.
+Beyond rote memorization, there are some statistics and tendencies I will outline below that can aide your learning process.
 Please note that these are not hard-and-fast rules, as nearly every “rule” that one can conjure up has certain exceptions.
 They are meant as general guidelines to give you a leg up in remembering word genders.
 I suggest that you use them as follows: When you encounter a word that appears to belong to one of the described categories, assume it fits into the category until you have proof that it does not.
 Then make a special note of the gender and put it on your list of words to learn.
 Learning a language is all about trial and error, so why not employ that strategy when learning genders?

 So without further ado, here are the tendencies: